-In July 2012, we acquired all of the stock of Maui, Inc., an Ohio corporation, Kessler Services, Inc., a Nevada corporation, and A.S.
-Design Limited, a Hong Kong corporation (collectively, "Maui").
+In July 2012, we acquired all of the stock of Maui, Inc., an Ohio corporation, and related entities (collectively, "Maui").
 The initial cash consideration totaled \$36.2 million.
 In addition, we agreed to pay an earn-out of up to an aggregate amount of \$18.0 million in cash over the three calendar years following the acquisition based upon the achievement of certain financial performance criteria, which has been accrued and recorded as goodwill as of the acquisition date.
 All future changes to the earn-out liability will be credited to income.
 Maui did not achieve the prescribed earn-out targets for 2013 and 2014, therefore, \$6.0 million and \$5.9 million, respectively, was credited to other income in the fourth quarter of 2013 and the third quarter of 2014, respectively.
+In addition, as of September 30, 2015, it was determined that Maui will not achieve the prescribed earn-out targets for 2015, accordingly, \$5.6 million was credited to income in the third quarter of 2015.
 Maui is a leading manufacturer and distributor of spring and summer activity toys and impulse toys and was included in our results of operations from the date of acquisition.

-In March 2014, we, and our domestic subsidiaries, entered into a secured credit facility with General Electric Capital Corporation (the "GE Loan Agreement").
+In March 2014, we, and our domestic subsidiaries, entered into a secured credit facility with General Electric Capital Corporation (the "GE Loan Agreement,").
 The GE Loan Agreement, as amended, provides for a \$75.0 million revolving credit facility subject to availability based on prescribed advance rates on certain accounts receivable and inventory.
 The amounts outstanding under the revolving credit facility are payable in full upon maturity of the revolving credit facility on March 27, 2019.
 The revolving credit facility is secured by a security interest in favor of the lender covering a substantial amount of the assets of the Company.
-As of June 30, 2015, the amount outstanding borrowings on the revolving credit facility are nil and outstanding standby letters of credit totaled \$7.9 million; the total excess borrowing capacity was approximately \$14.6 million.
+As of September 30, 2015, the amount outstanding borrowings on the revolving credit facility are \$25.0 million and outstanding stand-by letters of credit totaled \$8.1 million; the total excess borrowing capacity was approximately \$9.4 million.